-Entry Level Driver Training Certification is awarded to programs/courses at truck driver training schools.
-To earn certification for their program or course, schools must demonstrate how they meet PTDI's high quality training standards.
+Entry Level Driver Truck Driver Training Certification is awarded to courses at truck driver training organizations.
+To earn certification for their course, schools must demonstrate how they meet PTDI's high quality training standards.

 Not only is PTDI widely recognized as the gold standard, it was used by the FMCSA as a primary basis for the new ELDT requirements.

 That means, if your program is PTDI certified, will meet the Federal Motor Carrier Safety Administration's ELDT regulations.
 The FMCSA requires all truck driver training program to be listed on the Training Provider Registry.
 Being PTDI certified means you will be on the approved list.